Beta Draft: 2016-08-25

 for processes on MySQL servers and optionally kills them.
 It can

-to generate the SQL statement for doing the job.
+the SQL statement for doing the same.

 >>> from mysql.utilities.command.proc import * >>> grep = ProcessGrep(matches=[(USER, "mats")], actions=[KILL_QUERY]) >>> grep.execute("email@example.com", "firstname.lastname@example.org")